Basic Electronics & Physics

 Band Theory of Solids

 When atoms come together to form a solid, their discrete energy levels split into bands of closely spaced energy levels due to the interaction between atomic orbitals.
+Instead of single energy levels, there will be bands of energy levels formed due to the intermixing of atoms.
+These sets of closely packed energy levels are called Energy Bands.

 Formation of Energy Bands